 |JUST||3991||Independent Study||Var||Contact CJS|

 We have included the latest list of Judaic studies courses in the above table.
-The list of Spring 2014 courses is also downloadable as a PDF.
+The list of Fall 2014 courses is also downloadable as a PDF.

 Register by searching "Judaic Studies"; for cross listed JUST courses, register either under JUST or under the cross-list subject.

 Note: HEBR 1001 and 2001 are not listed under "Judaic Studies"; they do, however, count toward the Judaic Studies minor.
 Register for these courses by searching under "Hebrew."